AugustoAnguita/GeneSeqRules/README.md

-#	STEP - 1 	PRE-PREPROCESSING
+#	STEP - 1 	PRE-PROCESSING

 These lines are instructions for running the "./GeneSeqRules/required_codes/Part_1_Affy_gene_expression_Preprocessing_and_analysis.r" R script, which is intended for the pre-processing and analysis of raw fluorescence (.cel) files.
 This script performs: